OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 |Android|any|Chrome|

 > [!IMPORTANT]
 > [Conditional Access](/azure/active-directory/conditional-access/overview) is not supported for Office Add-ins on iOS.
-Those add-ins use embedded Safari, not Edge.
+Those add-ins use the Safari-based WKWebView, not an Edge-based browser control.

 ## Perpetual versions of Office on Windows